xapi-project/xs-opam/README.md

 # Opam Repository for XenServer

-This repository supports building components in the XenServer toolstack implemented in OCaml.
+This repository supports building components in the XenServer toolstack implemented in [OCaml].
 It can be used in two ways:

-* As an external Opam repositoty.
+* As an external [Opam] repository.
 You can add this Git repository as a remote Opam repository:

   ```